-Shelter House is the catalyst and voice for systemic community change in the pursuit of ending homelessness
+Shelter House aims to be a catalyst and voice for systemic community change in the pursuit of ending homelessness

 Our mission is to provide safe shelter and help people improve the quality of their lives as they move beyond homelessness.